 Passport & Visa Requirements

-- U.S. passport holders are not required to obtain a visa for participation on this program.
-Participants who wish to extend their stay in the country beyond the program start and end dates and those who are not U.S. passport holders must investigate the visa regulations at the Spanish Embassy as well as the associated regulations for their current U.S. student visa.
+- U.S. Passport holders are not required to obtain a visa for participation on this program.
+Non-U.S. passport holders must investigate the visa regulations of the Spanish Embassy as well as the associated regulations for their current U.S. student visa.

 For More Information

-- Dr. Rosie Lanphere, firstname.lastname@example.org, and Dr. Joaquin Fenollar, email@example.com, Lecturers in Kinesiology and Health Promotion at the University of Kentucky.
+Dr. Rosie Lanphere, firstname.lastname@example.org, and Dr. Joaquin Fenollar, email@example.com, Lecturers in Kinesiology and Health Promotion at the University of Kentucky.
 Drs.
-Lanphere and Fenollar will be directing the program.
+Lanphere and Fenollar will be co-directing the program.